terabitbaci/capstone-lego-inventory/README.md

 I want to enter a bin number for each part so I can maintain a home storage system for my Legos

-// also
+// Show Details (api)

-as a logged-in user (api)
+as a logged-in user
-I want to access the details of any item in my inventory so I can view photos and information on the item
+I want to view the photo and details of each set/MOC/part, and access links to its page (and MOC designer) on Rebrickable.com, and link to the item on my Wishlist so I can learn about the item and see stats on parts and quantities

 // Search
 as a logged-in user (api)